weimarnetz/firmware/README.md

 assemble_firmware.sh  - Script for running the Imagebuilder for a target

-:: Result
+:: Images

-firmwares             - Folder where the build images end up
+firmwares/            - Folder where the final images end up

 ```

+## Adding a package

+Run a build first and `cd` in the `lede` folder and use `make menuconfig` to the select the package you want.
+If it's not in the default `feeds.conf` add the package feed for that package.

+Use `./scripts/diffconfig.sh` in the `lede` folder to the symbol for the package or grep for the name in `lede/.config`

+Add the symbol to `configs/common.config`

+i.e. `echo "CONFIG_PACKAGE_tmux=m" >> configs/common.config`

+You can now use the package name in the package